Ostsiedlung: Social and demographic background

 Political and military events were greatly influenced by a massive population increase throughout Europe in the High Middle Ages.
 From the 11th to the 13th centuries, the population in the kingdom of Germany increased from about four to twelve million inhabitants.
 During this time, the High Medieval Landesausbau (inland settlement) took place, when arable land was largely expanded at the expense of forested areas.
 Although new land was won and numerous settlements created, demands could not be absorbed.
 Another factor was a surplus of offspring of the nobility who were not entitled to inheritance, but after the success of the first crusade, took their chances of acquiring new lands in the peripheral regions of the Empire.

-There is no doubt that there were "rather numerous German settlers" in Eastern Central who were responsible for bringing German law in the earliest stages of the colonization.
+There is no doubt that there were "rather numerous German settlers" in Eastern Central Europe who were responsible for bringing German law in the earliest stages of the colonization.
 Other settlers included Walloons, Jews, Dutch, Flemish, and later Poles, especially in the territory of modern Ukraine.

-The migration of the Walser in the territory of present-day Switzerland to areas that had formerly been inhabited by Romans.
+The Walsers migrated from the territory of present-day Switzerland to areas that had formerly been inhabited by Romans.
 The Walser settlers left their homes in Valais and founded villages in the uplands of the Alp valleys (in the north of Italy and in the Grisons).

 Technical and agricultural development

 The Medieval Warm Period, which began in the 11th century resulted in higher average temperatures in Central Europe.

 Additional technical progress in agriculture, for example through the construction of mills, Three-field farming and increased cultivation of grain (graining) led to general population increase.

 The new settlers not only brought their customs and language with them, but also new technical skills and equipment that were adapted within a few decades, especially in agriculture and crafts.
 These included:

 The amount of cultivated land increased as large forested areas were cleared.
 The extent of land increase differed by region.
-In Silesia it had doubled (16% of the total area) by the beginning of the 11th century, 30% in the 16th century and the highest increase rates in the 14th century, the total area of arable land increased seven – to twentyfold in many Silesian regions during the Ostsiedlung.
+In Silesia, it had doubled (16% of the total area) by the beginning of the 11th century, 30% in the 16th century and the highest increase rates in the 14th century, the total area of arable land increased seven – to twentyfold in many Silesian regions during the Ostsiedlung.

 Parallel to agricultural innovations new forms of farm layout and settlement structuring (division and classification of land) were introduced.
 Farmland was divided into Hufen, (English hides) and larger villages replaced the previously dominant type of small villages consisting of four to eight farms as a complete transformation of the previous settlement structure occurred.
 The cultural landscape of East Central Europe formed by the medieval settlement processes essentially prevails until today.